UBC-MDS/newyork_restaurant_grading/README.md

 Since the start of the pandemic, hundreds of new restaurants have opened across New York City after the state announced the return of indoor dining (Eater NY, 2020).
 As government restrictions lift and the hospitality industry opens its doors once again, more and more people are choosing to dine out.
 Considering the uncertainty of the current time, the overall safety of restaurants has become of paramount importance.
 Health regulations have become stricter, and it will likely be necessary for health inspectors to reassess the standards that they apply for grading.
 Although they can differ by state, the general scheme applied by health agencies is as follows:

+>>>
-> GRADE A: The restaurant is clean, up to code, and free of violations.
+GRADE A: The restaurant is clean, up to code, and free of violations.
-> GRADE B: The restaurant has some issues that must be fixed.
+GRADE B: The restaurant has some issues that must be fixed.
-> GRADE C: The restaurant is a public risk and on verge of closure.
+GRADE C: The restaurant is a public risk and on verge of closure.
-> Source: SmartSense, 2018
+(Source: SmartSense, 2018)
+>>>

 As data scientists, we are interested in whether we can accurately assess the overall quality of a restaurant.
 If a restaurant can be predicted as "good" or "bad" (in our case, Grade A vs Grade B/C), then we can make appropriate recommendations to others.
 As we currently have access to data on restaurants in New York City, we would like to focus our analysis on predicting the grading for NYC locations, with aims to expand to other metropolitan areas in the future.
 We feel that this project could bring value to local residents or tourists who are troubled with deciding on where they'd like to eat.

 Besides this main research question, our analysis may also address some interesting sub-questions such as the following:
-  - Which cuisines is more likely to be graded A in NYC?
+  - Which cuisines are more likely to be graded A in NYC?
-  - Which cuisine is more likely to be graded B or C) in NYC?
+  - Which cuisines are more likely to be graded B or C in NYC?
   - Which borough in NYC seems to have the best restaurants?
   - Which borough in NYC seems to have the most restaurants with the most severe violations?